 The behaviour team are currently exploring training opportunities around the Team Teach approach.
 This in turn will come with changes to behaviour practice school wide.
-Due to this addendums may be made through the year if necessary to avoid re-writing and seeking additional governor approval.
-Team Teach is an accredited, award winning provider of positive behaviour management training, equipping individuals and teams in a variety of settings to deal with challenging situations and behaviours in ways that lead to desirable outcomes and positive relationships at work or in daily life.
+Due to this addendums may be made through the year

 The Deputy Headteacher has already completed the first stages of training for Team Teach De-escaclation.
 He has also completed the Intermediate Trainer Course which qualifies him to train select staff on site in RPI.